 * Load the "Bob" project and display only the current layer.

-* Start by choosing the color option in the popup menu on the left-hand side of the Light table panel to display all frames in front of the current frame in the color indicated (default color red).
+* Start by choosing the color option in the popup menu on the left-hand side of the Light Table panel to display all frames in front of the current frame in the color indicated (the default color is red).

 * Then disable all the frames behind the current frame that you do not want to see by clicking on the corresponding frame number.

 * Go to the frame in the center of the animation.

 * To enable the Light Table in your layer, click on the light table icon in this layer.

 The frames in our animation layer which precede the current frame are displayed on the screen.
 The frames closest to the current frame "in time" are the most visible and those furthest away « in time » are the most transparent.